eloylp/rust-lab/caesar/README.md

 * Encrypt from stdin.
 * Encrypt from an input file.
 * Output will be to the `stdout` by default.
 Users can also specify an output file.
 * It supports overflow (more than 26 shifts) for the key.
+Max is a 6-digit number.
 * It loads everything into memory.
 No streaming support, yet.

 ### How to install